Gerhard Fritsch

 Gerhard Fritsch (28 March 1924 – 22 March 1969) was an Austrian novelist and poet.
-He won great success for his first novel Moos auf den Steinen (Moss on the Stones).
-This was later adapted into a film.
-Fritsch's second novel, 'Fasching' (Carnival) was published in 1969, the year in which Fritsch committed suicide.
+He achieved considerable success with his first novel Moos auf den Steinen (Moss on the Stones).
+It was later adapted into a film.
+Fritsch's second novel, Fasching (Carnival) was published in 1969, the year in which he committed suicide.

+In 1961, he translated W. H. Auden's long poem For the Time Being: A Christmas Oratorio into German under the title Hier und jetzt.
+Ein Weihnachtsoratorium.